-3.1.
-PROJECT BACKGROUND, NEED, OBJECTIVES AND BENEFITS
+4. PROJECT BACKGROUND, NEED, OBJECTIVES AND BENEFITS Project Background

-Project Background

-The Applicant previously proposed a 188-unit multifamily rental project (the "Former Project") on a 17.89-acre site occupied by the former Stony Lodge Hospital, located at 40 Croton Dam Road in the Town and Village of Ossining, New York ("Project Site").
+The Hudson Park Ossining, LLC, (the "Applicant" or "Project Sponsor") previously proposed a 188-unit multifamily rental project (the "Former Project") on the site occupied by the former Stony Lodge Hospital, located at 40 Croton Dam Road in the Town and Village of Ossining, New York.
 The Stony Lodge Hospital was a child and adolescent psychiatric center that ceased operations in 2012.
 The Former Project was reviewed by the Ossining Planning Board and Town Board during a period spanning from November 2014 to approximately May 2020.
 The Former Project proposed clustering all units into a single building in the approximate location of the vacant Stony Lodge Hospital buildings.
 The Applicant submitted a petition to the Town Board for a new zoning district to be created, MF-2 "Multifamily Residence 2", to enable a greater array of housing opportunities in the Town and to permit the Former Project subject to a Conditional Use permit.
 The use would have been permitted by the Planning Board as a conditional use.